Tag Archives: Sarah Paulson

 In fact, I was so busy enjoying nurse Ratched’s words as this beautiful trailer played that I forgot Ratched is the infamous and thoroughly monstrous character from Jack Nicholson’s Oscar winning 1975 classic drama, One Flew Over The Cuckoo’s Nest, a movie I need to rewatch.

 I’ll still enjoy all of Ratched’s dialogue as it’s perfectly delivered by Paulson, of course.
-Even though I may not be able to root for her completely as she goes about wreaking havoc.
-One things for sure though, I’m on Ratched’s side about the peach stealing incident.
+Even though I may not be able to root for her completely, as she goes about wreaking havoc.
+One thing’s for sure, I’m on Ratched’s side about the peach-stealing incident.
 That woman/non-lady needs to learn!
 (I’m half kidding).

 Ratched Release Dates: September 18th, 2020 (US & UK)…